Kabaddi in India: Circle style

 Four major forms of kabaddi played in India which are recognised by the amateur federation.
 In Sanjeevani kabaddi, one player is revived against one player of the opposite team who is out – one out.
 The game is played over 40 min with a 5 min break between halves.
 There are seven players on each side and the team that outs all the players on the opponent's side scores four extra points.
 In Gaminee style, seven players play on either side and a player put out has to remain out until all his team members are out.
 The team that is successful in ousting all the players of the opponent's side secures a point.
 The game continues until five or seven such points are secured and has no fixed time duration.
 Amar style resembles the Sanjeevani form in the time frame rule.
 But, a player who is declared out doesn't leave the court, but instead stays inside, and the play goes along.
 For every player of the opposition touched “out”, a team earns a point.
 Punjabi kabaddi is a variation that is played on a circular pitch of a radius of 22 m.

 International competitions

 Note that all of the following competitions are played in standard style.

 Kabaddi World Cup competitions

-The International Kabaddi Federation has organised three "Kabaddi World Cup" tournaments for men and one for women, and plans to hold another men's tournament in 2025 and a women's tournament in 2026.
-Thus far, these events have all been held in India, and India has always won first place and Iran has always come in second.
+The International Kabaddi Federation has organised three Kabaddi World Cup tournaments for men and one for women, and held separate men's and women's tournaments in 2025.
+Thus far, these events have all been held in India with India winning first place each tournament and Iranalways coming in second.

 A different organisation called World Kabaddi held its own standard style Kabaddi World Cup tournament in 2019 with both men's and women's competition, and it plans to hold another one in March 2025.
 The 2019 event was held in Malaysia, and both the men's and women's competitions were won by India.

 As of February 2025, the governments of Punjab, India, and Punjab, Pakistan, have organised circle style World Cup tournaments seven times since 2010.